christianantonyquero/christianantonyquero.github.io/crisma-faye.md

 Can't wait for the time where we have the same address and surname. :D I'm excited about what the future holds.
-I hope we get to experience the best the world has to offer.... together.
+I hope we get to experience the best the world has to offer... together.

-I love you, baby
+I love you, baby.

 * * *